 Some of Rachel’s Current Projects:

-Rachel’s drive to be effective in the world on a grander scale, is fueled by connecting, collaborating, engaging, supporting and promoting those taking local action for global regeneration.
+Rachel’s drive to be positively effective on a grander scale, is fueled by connecting, collaborating, engaging, supporting and promoting those taking action for global regeneration.
+A project dear to her heart and fueled

 - The same Boat Radio: Rachel hosts a weekly 2 hour radio show on WIOF LP Woodstock 104 A Community Powered, Pacifica affiliated, radio station in Woodstock.